I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 This is an on-going labor/resource exchange system that attempts to rebalance understandings of different forms of productivity (physical, mental, emotional).

-Its first iteration took place at the Rhode Island School of Design between 2018 and 2019, and is a part of "artifacts 314-520: Labor Politics in the Studio".
+From 2018 to 2019, the first iteration took place at the Rhode Island School of Design as a part of artifacts 314-520: Labor Politics in the Studio.

 You can view the zine that documents my work with the Department of Furniture Design and the class of 2019 here.